• Skip to primary navigation

 How do you do this?
 Say each word aloud as you type it.

 It sounds so simple as to be ridiculous.
 Yet it works.
-My first BIW I wrote a 50,000-word draft of my memoir in that week.
+During my first Book-in-a-Week challenge, I wrote a 50,000-word draft of my memoir in one week.

 Some days I topped 13,000 words a day.